PRINTABLE PDF Explore Toledo the darker side of Toledo’s past during a visit to one of our spooky sites.

 Haunting & Tours: As one of the country’s oldest yacht clubs, it is reportedly one of the most haunted as well.
 In 2016, the SyFy Channel’s TAPS Ghost Hunters filmed Ghosthunters – Children in the Attic on location here.
 The TYC hosts Public Ghost Hunts; see the website or Facebook details.

 About: Named for James Wolcott, a prosperous businessman during the late 1820's to the mid 1840's, the Wolcott House is the only building original to the site.
 Built by James Wolcott and his wife, Mary Wells, the Wolcott House began as a log house and evolved into a beautiful 14-room Federal-style mansion between the years 1827 and 1836.

 Hauntings & Tours: The Wolcott House is home to some playful spirits who move objects and open doors.
 Witnesses also have heard unexplained footsteps and whispers.
-The O.R.B.S.
-(Ohio Researchers of Banded Spirits) crew will be guiding guests throughout the Museum Complex in search of paranormal activity.
-See website for schedule.
+Guided tours are available Saturday afternoons May through mid-December.
+Check website for tour times.
+Group tours available by appointment.

 Wood County Historical Center & Museum

 About: The Wood County Infirmary, also known as the Wood County Home, was the home to poor, mentally-ill, physically disabled and anyone in need of public assistance who were residents of Wood County.
 The Museum is home to over 30 exhibits about this building's history and the social history of Wood County.
 There are several outbuildings, including a "Pest House" to isolate men with communicable diseases such as scarlet fever and influenza, a hog barn and an ice house.